 Alda, Lady Hoare

-The last members of the Hoare family to live at Stourhead were Sir Henry and Alda, Lady Hoare who inherited from his cousin.
+The last members of the Hoare family to live at Stourhead were Sir Henry and Alda Hoare.
 Their only son, Harry, was a sickly boy, but still went to fight in the First World War.
 Tragically he was killed following a battle in Palestine.
 His parents were devastated.
 With the loss of their heir, plans were drawn up to give the estate to the National Trust.
-Henry and Alda were completely devoted to each other, and they both died on the same day in 1947.
+Henry and Alda were devoted to each other, and they both died on the same day in 1947.

 Sir Richard described the paintings in the Music Room as his 'fancy pictures'.
 The painting above the fireplace is St. Peter's Basilica, Rome.
 Horace Walpole saw the picture when he visited Stourhead in 1762 and attributed it to Giovanni Paolo Panini.
 In fact he was wrong it is a copy by Francis Harding.